A month has gone by since the last earnings report for Idex (IEX). Shares have added about 4.5% in that time frame, outperforming the S&P 500.

 In the past month, investors have witnessed a downward trend in fresh estimates.

-Currently, Idex has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Idex has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Idex has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.